ZeroByteOrg/zsound/tools/README.txt

 	using this tool to strip down the ZSM into the bare minimum number of writes needed to play the sound - the SFX format is different than the ZSM format.

+vgmconvert:
+	This is an in-development project to replace the vgm2zsm tool with a more flexible implementation in Python.
+It's totally unusable until further notice.

 Windows PHP: